Everything You Need to Know About Digital-to-Analog Converters

 The Google Translate of Your Audio System

-Yet our ears and speakers can’t hear stored data, so we need a device that converts this data into an analog format, hence, a Digital-to-Analog Converter (or DAC for short).
-Sources like AM/FM radio, a turntable, etc. do not need conversion since they are already analog.
-CDs, digital downloads, and streaming on the other hand are all digital formats and need to be converted before they are able to be heard.
-The DAC is like the "Google Translate” of your audio system.
-The converter is a "translator” like English to Spanish, or in this case from Digital to Analog.
-It’s only one piece of the puzzle, but it is an integral one.
+Our ears can’t hear data, so we need a device that converts this data into an analog format, hence, a digital-to-analog converter (or DAC for short).
+Sources like AM/FM radio, vinyl (turntable), and tape (tape deck), do not need conversion since they already produce an analog signal.
+On the other hand, compact discs, digital downloads, and streaming sources are all digital formats that need to be converted to an analog signal before they are able to be heard.
+This makes the DAC like the “Google translate” of your audio system.
+The converter is like a “translator” for English to Spanish, or in this case, from digital to analog.
+It’s only one piece of the puzzle, but it’s an integral one.

 The DAC's job is to convert this digital data and translate it back into an analog signal.
 To do this, it converts the bits of data from the stored files into an analog electrical signal at thousands of set times per second, as mentioned above, called samples.
 The DAC outputs these samples into a that intersects at all the sample points.
 However, problems can arise in the conversion process which as we will see later can set some DACs apart from each other.